seanshoffman/python-build-cli-planner-app/tasks.md

 Then find the function `add_reminder()`.
 It takes the string inputted by the user.
 Before opening the CSV file, create a `PoliteReminder` object from the `text` variable.
 Save it in a variable `reminder`.
 Then, in the call to `writerow()`, replace `text` with `reminder.text`.

 ### Intermediate test
 Run `make` in the root directory and add some reminders.
-You should notice that all of them consist of your prefix string, forgetting the text which you have inputted.
+You should notice that all of them consist of your prefix string and some placeholder text, forgetting your input.

 This is the disadvantage of inheriting from a normal class: although its docstring specified that children should override a property or a method, it cannot enforce them to do so.
 In the next module we will see how to fix this, but first, let's fix the app.